 Like session-duration goals, pages-per-session goals help you understand whether users are consuming the amount of content you want.
 Are they browsing enough product pages; are they reading articles in the political, sports, and lifestyle sections?

-Analytics metrics that you can use in experiments
+Analytics Metrics You can use in Experiments

 In addition to goals, you can use any other available metric as objective for your experiment.
 For example, you can test which page leads to a decrease in bounce rate, or to the greatest increase in revenue or session duration.

-In order to use E-commerce metrics in an experiment, you must have e-commerce tracking enabled for that view.
+In order to use ecommerce metrics in an experiment, you must have Ecommerce Tracking enabled for that view.

 To get faster and more reliable results: